-4 WADA Technical Document TD IRMS: Detection of synthetic forms of Endogenous Anabolic Androgenic Steroids by GC/C/IRMS.

-^(d) All Laboratories shall have analytical capacity to test for small peptides, including GHSs, GHRPs, gonadotropin-releasing factors, TB-500, AOD9604, desmopressin, etc. However, Testing Authorities should be aware that Testing for these substances may not be part of the Laboratory routine Analytical Testing menu, and therefore their analysis, if required, should be requested either in the Sample Chain of Custody Form, through a direct communication with the Laboratory or by prior agreement between the Laboratory and the Testing Authority.
-However, Laboratories shall apply the analysis for gonadotropin-releasing factors as a Confirmation Procedure for elevated LH findings (refer to the TD CG/LH 5).

-^(e) Salbutamol and Formoterol are considered Threshold Substances; therefore their determination and reporting is covered in the Technical Document on Decision Limits (TD DL)1.
+- (b) The detection and reporting of findings for 19-norsteroids is covered in the Technical Document on 19-NA (TD NA) . - (c) GC/C/IRMS analysis shall be conducted before reporting an Adverse Analytical Finding for Samples containing boldenone and/or its Metabolite(s) between 5 ng/mL and 30 ng/mL (after adjustment for the specific gravity of the Sample when SG > 1.018).
+Refer to the Technical Document on GC/C/IRMS . - (d) All Laboratories shall have analytical capacity to test for small peptides, including GHSs, GHRPs, gonadotropin-releasing factors, TB-500, AOD9604, desmopressin, etc. However, Testing Authorities should be aware that Testing for these substances may not be part of the Laboratory routine Analytical Testing menu, and therefore their analysis, if required, should be requested either in the Sample Chain of Custody Form, through a direct communication with the Laboratory or by prior agreement between the Laboratory and the Testing Authority.
+However, Laboratories shall apply the analysis for gonadotropin-releasing factors as a Confirmation Procedure for elevated LH findings (refer to the TD CG/LH ). - (e) Salbutamol and Formoterol are considered Threshold Substances; therefore, their determination and reporting is covered in the Technical Document on Decision Limits (TD DL).
 When detected in conjunction with a prohibited diuretic or other masking agent, these substances shall be reported as an Adverse Analytical Finding at any concentration.